Gotham City: Animated films

 During the events of the direct-to-video film Batman & Mr. Freeze: SubZero (1998), a computer screen displaying Barbara Gordon's personal information refers to her location as "Gotham City, NY", and displays her area code as 212 – a Manhattan area code.

 The 2008 direct-to-DVD film Batman: Gotham Knight shows Gotham as a large city with many skyscrapers and a bustling population.

 Video games

 Gotham City appears in several video games, including Batman Begins, DC Universe Online, Gotham Knights and Mortal Kombat vs. DC Universe.
 The city makes another appearance in a video game with Injustice: Gods Among Us, where the player can fight outside or inside Wayne Manor, on top of a building and in an alley.
-Other games that feature the city include Lego Dimensions and Rocksteady's Arkham franchise.
+Other games that feature the city include the Lego Batman series, Lego Dimensions, Lego DC Super-Villains, and Rocksteady's Arkham franchise.